 Oklahoma's per capita tax revenue from the same array of categories stood at \$9,117.
-This disparity suggests taxation rate at the margin.
+This disparity suggests that Tennessee may be a more attractive state for businesses or individuals that place a higher value on taxation rate at the margin.